TERMINOLOGYTHE LACK OF NAME AND CULTURAL RECOGNITION

 "tarkith ala Bath aljanab" means "Promote it on broadcast side".
 "Bath aljanab" is "broadcast side" but what does broadcast side actually mean?
 What is the term used for animals vision?

-"tamarkoz be hashieh" (asks if i mean a beautiful but incomprehensible word squiggle) – which means "Focus on the edge". "be hashieh" means on the margin, or to the sidelines; i'd like to know what it's called when referring to animals vision, instead of as a support to motorists focused vision.
-But this is another language which only recognises animals ability to see the peripheries.
+"tamarkoz be hashieh" (asks if i mean a beautiful looking but incomprehensible Persian word squiggle) – which means "Focus on the edge". "be hashieh" means on the margin, or to the sidelines; i'd like to know what it's called when referring to animals vision, instead of as a support to motorists focused vision.
+But this seeome to be yet another language which only recognises animals ability to see the peripheries.

 Philosophical AfterthoughtThe lack of a clear, common or even scientific name will always indicate a lack of cultural recognition.
 And when there is a lack of cultural recognition, we can always expect a multitude of unresearched and unrecognised effects.